the History of Jews in Sicily: from the fall of jerusalem to THE present

 The happy days of coexistence with the Arabs and Normans were a thing of the past.
 The future didn't look too bright for the Jews - either in Sicily or elsewhere in Europe.

-The next time the situation deteriorated two hundred years later.
-It was then that Frederick's grandson Frederick III began to rule Sicily.
+The next time, the situation deteriorated two hundred years later.
+Then, Frederick's grandson, Frederick III, began to rule Sicily.

 Moses